camunda/camunda-docs-manual/content/webapps/cockpit/extend/configuration.md

 ---

+You can override the default configuration of Cockpit using a central configuration file located in `app/cockpit/scripts/config.js`.
+The following configuration options are
+available:
 # Logo and Header Color

-To change visual aspects of Cockpit, you can edit the user stylesheet file located in `app/cockpit/styles/user-styles.css`.
+You can change the visual aspects of Cockpit.
+The user stylesheet file is located in `app/cockpit/styles/user-styles.css`.
 This file contains CSS which is loaded into Cockpit and can override the standard styles.